arpitbbhayani/articles/blogs/fsm.md

 In a Finite State Machine, with every input, the control transits from one state to another and modelling them with Python Coroutines is pretty simple and intuitive.
 So before diving into the implementation we dive take a look at what Generators and Coroutines are and how they fit into this scheme of things.

 ## Generators
 Generators, in python, are resumable functions which keeps on yielding values as long as someone keeps asking for it.
+Generators do not store all the values in memory rather they generate the values on the fly and hence extremely memory efficient.

 A fibonacci generator could be written as

 ```py
 def fib():